THE ULTIMATE THREE-DAY GUIDE TO VISITING LONDON

 Your browser doesn’t support HTML5 audio

-London is one of the most popular tourist destinations in Europe, attracting more than 20 million visitors a year.
+London is one of Europe's most popular tourist destinations, attracting more than 20 million visitors a year.
 In 2018 tourism contributed just under £12 billion to the economy of the British capital, and it’s no wonder when you consider the sheer number of activities available for every type of tourist.

-London is a city of culture, history and art with a myriad of different activities to enjoy during the day and the night too.
-If you’re planning a visit to London and feel overwhelmed by the huge range of options available, read on for our ultimate three-day itinerary guide to the bustling city.
+London is a city of culture, history and art with many different activities to enjoy during the day and at night.
+If you’re planning a visit to London and feel overwhelmed by the options available, read on for our ultimate three-day itinerary guide to the bustling city.

 Day One